RemusDBD/remusctf-writeup/writeups/hacker101/2024/1/index.md

 Payload shows below:

 ![](img/2.png)

 `<img src=x onerror="alert('XSS')"`

 Acutally was thinking Markdown-based XSS since it shows Markdown is suppoted, but scripts are not, however you can see in first img it got filtered.

+When you refresh it, XSS got triggered.

 ![](img/3.png)

-When you refresh it, it got triggered.

 #IDOR (Insecure Direct Object Reference)